MeltwaterArchive/datasift-java/MIGRATING_TO_V-3.0.0.md

 * All HTTP requests are now asynchronous by default.
 * All HTTP responses which are wrapped in "FutureData<T>" can be made synchronous by calling the sync() method.
 * Previous versions of the were oriented around a "user" object.
 Version 3+ changes to be oriented around a DataSiftClient object.
 Which at a minimum makes more features feel semantically correct
-* The old client used HTTP to stream data, this pushed the envelope for what HTTP could do...just a bit, when we introduced multi-streams we're sure we were breaking some on written rule.
+* The old client used HTTP to stream data, this pushed the envelope for what HTTP should do...just a bit, when we introduced multi-streams we're sure we were breaking some unwritten rule.
 To remedy this, the new client uses WebSockets for all streaming, in fact the new client only does multi-streams internally but the API hides this so that you can just subscribe to one or as many streams as you like without worrying about anything else.
 * All features that were missing in the previous client have been added to 3.0.0
 * Every DataSift result type has common methods to check if the request was successful, if authentication failed, rate limits and so on.
 * Where it was previously set so that strings are used for various things that never change, the new client defines proper types as either enums or data classes.
 Essentially we've tried to make as many things type safe where it seemed appropriate.
 * Where parameters are optional an overloaded version as been provided so that you don't have to pass null etc for params you don't want to specify
 * A lot more verification is done in the client on parameters before making a request, saving you the round trip and possibly valuable DPUs and rate limit requests.
-* All currently supported (push connectors)[http://dev.datasift.com/docs/push/connectors] have a type safe way of generating the parameters required.
+* All currently supported [push connectors](http://dev.datasift.com/docs/push/connectors) have a type safe way of generating the parameters required.

 Maven
 ===